NathanaelGo/the-halcyon-cradle/Lore/Sin.md

 If you reach a threshold in sin, the gods will show up and vaporize you. [[Authority]] allows you to bypass it.

 Pain, Stillness and Patience is repentance.

+Non optimal - decisions made with the heart